nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/ShareFile.rst

         :type $filesystem: \CloudFS\Filesystem
         :param $filesystem: The file system instance.

+    .. php:method:: getExtension()

+        Retrieves the extension of this item.

+        :returns: The extension of this item.

+    .. php:method:: getMime()

+        Retrieves the mime type of this item.

+        :returns: The mime type of this item.

-    .. php:method:: createFolder($name, $exists = Exists::OVERWRITE)
+    .. php:method:: setMime($newMime)

-        Creates a folder item under this item with the supplied name.
+        Sets the Mime type of this item.

-        :type $name: string
+        :type $newMime: string
-        :param $name: The name of the folder being created.
+        :param $newMime: The new Mime type of the item.

+    .. php:method:: getSize()

+        Retrieves the size of this item.

+        :returns: The size of this item.

+    .. php:method:: changeAttributes($values, $ifConflict = VersionExists::FAIL)

+        Alters the specified attributes.

-        :type $exists: string
+        :type $values: array
-        :param $exists: The action to take if the folder already exists.
+        :param $values: The values that need to be changed.
+        :type $ifConflict: int
+        :param $ifConflict: Defines what to do when a conflict occurs.
-        :returns: Instance of the newly created folder.
+        :returns: The status of the operation.

-    .. php:method:: upload($filesystemPath, $uploadProgressCallback, $exists = Exists::FAIL)
+    .. php:method:: download($localDestinationPath, $downloadProgressCallback)

-        Uploads a file to the folder.
+        Downloads the file from the cloud.

-        :type $filesystemPath: string
+        :type $localDestinationPath: string
-        :param $filesystemPath: The path of the local file upload.
+        :param $localDestinationPath: The local path of the file to download the content.
-        :type $uploadProgressCallback: mixed
+        :type $downloadProgressCallback: mixed
-        :param $uploadProgressCallback: The upload progress callback function.
+        :param $downloadProgressCallback: The download progress callback function.
 This function should take 'downloadSize', 'downloadedSize', 'uploadSize', 'uploadedSize' as arguments.
+        :returns: The download status.

+    .. php:method:: versions($startVersion = 0, $endVersion = null, $limit = 10)

+        Returns the metadata for selected versions of a file as recorded in the History after successful metadata changes.

+        :type $startVersion: int
+        :param $startVersion: The version from which the version retrieval should start.
+        :type $endVersion: int
+        :param $endVersion: Up to which version the version retrieval should be done.
-        :type $exists: string
+        :type $limit: int
-        :param $exists: The action to take if the file already exists. .
-        :returns: A file instance representing the uploaded file..
+        :param $limit: The number of versions to be retrieved limit.
+        :returns: The versions list.

-    .. php:method:: getList()
+    .. php:method:: read()

-        Retrieves the item list at this items path.
+        Read the file stream.

-        :returns: The item list array.
+        :returns: The file stream.

     .. php:method:: getName()